julielmcdonald/RubiscoMLDE/README.md

 Professor Brian Hie wrote and applied the ESM scripts.

 # RubiscoMLDE
-This repository contains scripts relating to the ML-guided directed evolution of plant Rubisco.
+This repository contains scripts relating to the ML-assisted directed evolution of plant Rubisco.

 # ESM Code
 Code is in the [`bin/`](bin/) directory.